dotnet/runtime/docs/design/mono/webcil.md

 constant data.
 The data section is the only variable content between different Webcil-encoded .NET assemblies)

-(**Rational**: Encoding the payload in the data section in passive data segments with known indices allows a runtime that does not include a WebAssembly host or a runtime that does not wish to instantiate the WebAssembly module to extract the payload by traversing the WebAssembly module and locating the Webcil payload in the data section at segment 1.)
+(**Rationale**: Encoding the payload in the data section in passive data segments with known indices allows a runtime that does not include a WebAssembly host or a runtime that does not wish to instantiate the WebAssembly module to extract the payload by traversing the WebAssembly module and locating the Webcil payload in the data section at segment 1.)